Skip to content

 headshot of cecelia musselman

-Cecelia A. Musselman is Teaching Professor in the Writing Program.
-She has been teaching with Wikipedia since 2006 and is an active member of the Boston-based Working Wikipedia Collaborative group of instructors and researchers.
+Cecelia A. Musselman is Teaching Professor in the Writing Program and has a focus on writing for the sciences.
+She is a member of the NU team at the AAC&U 2025-26 Institute on AI, Pedagogy, and the Curriculum.
+She has been teaching with Wikipedia since 2006 in close cooperation with the Wikimedia Education Foundation.
+She is a governing board member of the Boston Rhetoric and Writing Network, providing high-quality, locally-focused professional development to writing faculty in the Boston area.
 Her doctoral work was in Uralic Studies with a special focus on the history of the Finnish language.
-Her current research examines what happens when students contributions to Wikipedia and become knowledge makers with a global audience.
-Her recent publications include a co-written chapter in Wikipedia @20: Stories of and Incomplete Revolution by MIT Press.
+Her current research examines what happens when students contribute to Wikipedia and become knowledge makers with a global audience.
+Her publications include a co-written chapter in Wikipedia @20: Stories of and Incomplete Revolution by MIT Press.

 Related Schools & Departments